sammcj/recommendarr/reccommendarr/README.md

 ## 🙏 Acknowledgements

 - [Vue.js](https://vuejs.org/) - The progressive JavaScript framework
-- [Sonarr](https://sonarr.tv/) - For the amazing API that makes this possible
+- [Sonarr](https://sonarr.tv/) - For the amazing API that powers TV recommendations
+- [Radarr](https://radarr.video/) - For the API that enables movie recommendations
-- [OpenAI](https://openai.com/) - For the API that powers recommendations
+- [OpenRouter](https://openrouter.ai/docs/quickstart) - For the API that powers AI-based suggestions